 So far, the response time of the control system has remained fixed while you have changed the transient-behavior coefficient.
 These operations are equivalent to fixing the bandwidth and varying the target minimum phase margin of the system.
 If you want to fix both the bandwidth and target phase margin, you can still change the balance between reference tracking and disturbance rejection.
 To tune a controller that favors either disturbance rejection or reference tracking, you change the design focus of the PID tuning algorithm.

-the more tunable parameters there are in the control system.
-Therefore,
+effective the more tunable parameters there are in the control system.

-it does not have much effect when used with a PI controller.
-To see
+Therefore, it does not have much effect when used with a PI controller.

 double-click the PID controller block.
 In the block